 Nestled in the foothills of the North Caucasus region are a collection of hundreds of tall towers.

 Built in ancient times by the Ingush and Vainakh people, it is incredible to see these monuments, the majority of which are still intact.

 It is believed that the towers were built for defence and for accommodation, and historians believe that each level of the towers had its own purpose.

-The ground floor was reserved for stables, first floor for living accommodation and the top floor for defence.
+The ground floor was reserved for stables, the first floor for living accommodation and the top floor for defence.

 The balconies around the top floor would have been used to pour boiling liquid from in times of attack.

 Ingush towers, which can be seen within this region, were built under strict conditions.